Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 They enjoy feeding on tree sap, rotting fruits, and flowers like clovers and asters.

-While they may not be as colorful as some other butterfly species, their distinctive markings and curious flight pattern make them interesting to observe.
+While they may not be as colorful as other butterfly species, their distinctive markings and curious flight patterns make them interesting to observe.

 12. Eastern Comma

 The Eastern Comma butterfly is common in Missouri during the spring and fall seasons.
-They have a distinct coloring, with orange and brown hues on their wings.
+Its wings are orange and brown, and it has distinct coloring.

 They also have a small white mark that resembles a comma, giving them their unique name.